nightlocky/chubb/README.md

 ```

 The dead-letter topic is used when `NotificationService` fails to process an event after retries.
 Normal Swagger requests should not produce DLT messages because the current consumer only logs valid events.

-To demo the DLT flow during development, temporarily throw an exception inside `NotificationService.listen(...)`, restart the app, then create a claim from Swagger.
-After retries, the event should be routed to `claim-lifecycle-events.DLT` and logged by `DeadLetterNotificationService`.

-Do not leave intentional failure code in the final application.